developmentseed/titiler/docs/STAC.md

     - **x**: Mercator tiles's column.
     - **y**: Mercator tiles's row.
     - **scale**: Tile size scale, default is set to 1 (256x256).
 OPTIONAL
-    - **ext**: Output image format, default is set to None and will be either JPEG or PNG depending on masked value.
+    - **format**: Output image format, default is set to None and will be either JPEG or PNG depending on masked value.
 OPTIONAL

 - QueryParams:
     - **url**: STAC Item URL. **REQUIRED**